WPsites/Resize-images-before-upload/readme.txt

 == Changelog ==
+= 1.7 =
+* Make frontend adding of JS code available as an option using RIBU_FRONTEND_JS = true|false rather than default.
+Thanks to https://github.com/createdwithlove.

 = 1.6 =
 * Tweaked the list of supported browsers adding Opera and then also adding ipad/iphone just to stop the warning coming up even if people aren't uploading images on those platforms